 - 1. Based on a Member's or applicant's eligibility to participate in an Ambetter plan, including denial of an application for coverage. - 2.
 That an item or service is Experimental or Investigational, or not Medically Necessary or appropriate. - 3.
 Resulting from the application of any Utilization Review, including eligibility, medical necessity, appropriateness, health care setting, level of care, effectiveness, and Experimental or Investigational determinations. - 4.
 Resulting from a prospective or retrospective review. - 5.
 Resulting from a Claim or Appeal denial. - 6.
+A final Claim payment for less than the amount of the Claim submitted.
+This does not include a Claim that is paid less than the original amount to reflect the contracted health care Provider's rate. - 7.
 Regarding Rescission of coverage.